Franchovy/QDIO/README.md

 - Visual components for sound analysis
 - Multiple Device integration (extending the JUCE AudioDeviceManager functionality)
+- Audio Recording and Playback ( - but first, loop pedals.)
 - Separate audio stream system for Fourier-Transform-based effects (rather than re-doing the transform back and forth on every effect)